salomonelli/best-resume-ever/README.md

 ## How to use

-best-resume-ever requires at least node v.8.0.0.
+best-resume-ever requires at least node v.8.0.0 and yarn.

 1. Clone this repository.

-2. Run `npm install`.
+2. Run `yarn install`.

 3. Edit your personal data in `src/person.js`.

 4. Replace your profile-picture in `src/assets/person.jpg`.

-5. Preview resumes with `npm run dev`.
+5. Preview resumes with `yarn run dev`.

-6. Export with `npm run export`.
+6. Export with `yarn run export`.

 All resumes will be exported to `/pdf`.